tylerm007/ontimize_yaml_view/readme.md

 curl "http://localhost:5656/exportyaml"
 ```
 ## Entity
-Use the Ontimize editor to exclude entities or change the titles.
+Use the Ontimize editor to exclude a selected entity or change the titles.
 ![](ui/templates/Entity.png)
-## EntityAttr
+## Attributes
-Use the Ontimize editor to exclude attributes, include search or sort, enable or mark fields as required.
+Use the Ontimize editor to change the label, tooltip, exclude selected attributes, include attribute in the search or sort, enable or mark fields as required, and include visible in the home table display.
 ![](ui/templates/EntityAttr.png)
-## TabGroup
+## Relationships (TabGroup)
-Use the Ontimize editor to exclude attributes, include search or sort, enable or mark fields as required.
+Use the Ontimize editor to exclude tab on detail page (tomany) or change the tile used to display.
 ![](ui/templates/TabGroup.png)
 # Quick Start